syncfusion-content/blazor-docs/blazor/image-editor/open-save.md

 ### Open an image from Base64 format

 Users can easily open images in the Image Editor using a Base64-encoded string.
 This method allows you to load images directly from their Base64 representation, ensuring seamless integration and flexibility in your application.
-Simply pass the Base64 string to the open method, and the image will be loaded into the editor.
+Simply pass the Base64 string to the [`OpenAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_OpenAsync_System_Object_System_Boolean_System_String_) method, and the image will be loaded into the editor.

 `Note:` You can obtain the Base64 representation of an image from the Image Editor using the [`GetImageDataUrlAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_GetImageDataUrlAsync) method.
 This process will be explained in the upcoming section.